sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 #### 1.4.2 Transceiver error events handling procedure ####

-When error events(defined in section 1.3.1) received from some transceiver, the related interface will be added to the TRANSCEIVER_ERROR table, and DOM information will be removed from the DB.
+When error events(defined in section 1.3.1) received from some transceiver, the related interface TRANSCEIVER_STATUS table will be updated with the error code , and DOM information will be removed from the DB.

-Before the DOM update thread update the DOM info, it will check the error table first, DOM info updating will be skipped if some port is in the error table.
+Before the DOM update thread update the DOM info, it will check the Transceiver status table first, DOM info updating will be skipped if some port is in the error status.
 In the Xcvrd main task recovering missing interface info, same check will also be applied.

 Currently no explicit "error clear event" is defined, a plug in event will be considered as port recovered from error(on Mellanox platform it does send out a plug in event when recovered from error).

-An explicit "error clear event" can be added if some vendor's platform do have this kind of event.
+An explicit "error clear event" can be added if some vendor's platform supports this kind of event.

-On transceiver plug in or plug out events, the port will be removed from the error table.
+On transceiver plug in or plug out events, the port error status will be cleared.

 ## 2. SNMP Agent Change ##